Azquelt/gradle-workshop/index.md

 # Packaging an application

-Ok, now let's build a user-friendly package for our application...
+Ok, now let's build a user-friendly package for our application.

 Fortunately, gradle's Application plugin does most of the work for us here including creating .bat and shell scripts to launch java with the correct classpath to run our app and creating an archive which includes all our library dependencies.

-From the [Application plugin page] in the user guide, we see that in addition to applying the plugin, we must also set the `mainClassName` property.
+From the [Application plugin page][application plugin] in the user guide, we see that in addition to applying the plugin, we must also set the `mainClassName` property.

-In build.gradle, replace the top section of the file with this:
+In `build.gradle`, replace the top section of the file with this:

 ```
 apply plugin: 'java'
 apply plugin: 'application'